Top 10 Best Guitar Tunings

 8 Drop B

 Ah, the Slipknot tuning.
-Makes sense that I'd love this tuning since C# is my main tuning and this is the drop tuning you get from it.
+It makes sense that I'd love this tuning since C# is my main tuning, and this is the drop tuning you get from it.
 The riffs you get from drop B are just straight up nasty.

 9 G# Standard (G#C#F#BEG#C#/G#C#F#BD#G#C#/G#C#F#BD#G#)

-G# is my favorite tuning for that extra low end punch.
-A is my general main tuning, but in case I need that extra half step, I'll go to G#.
+G# is my favorite tuning for that extra low-end punch.
+A is my main tuning, but in case I need that extra half step, I'll go to G#.
 I can't name too many songs in G#, but they're definitely out there.
-The same principles I talked about on the A standard entry apply here, but just a half step down.
+The same principles I talked about in the A standard entry apply here, just a half step down.

 10 D# Standard (D#G#C#F#A#D#)